rfguimaraes/rfguimaraes.github.io/index.md

 - Other Topics in Computer Science:
     - Representation Learning
-    - Combination of Symbolic and Statistical AI
+    - Combination of Symbolic and Subsymbolic AI
     - Explainable AI

 ## External Links